• Free shipping on all orders

 Temperament: Friendly, outgoing, affectionate

 American Cocker Spaniels are relatively low-maintenance dogs.
 However, they do require regular grooming to keep their coat looking its best.
-They have soft, gentle mouths that were bred that way to prevent them from damaging game.
+They have soft, gentle mouths that were bred that way to prevent them from damaging the game.
 This trait also works very well for homes with children.

 American Cocker Spaniel Breed Characteristics